icdfa/soc-training-program/Module-2/Labs/Week-8-Lab-Detecting-C2-Traffic.md

 # Week 8 Lab: Detecting C2 Traffic

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Identify the characteristics of C2 traffic, such as beaconing and DNS tunneling.
+- Use Wireshark to filter and analyze network traffic for signs of C2 communication.
+- Differentiate between normal and malicious network traffic patterns.
+- Document findings and report on potential C2 activity.

 ## Objective

 To practice analyzing network traffic to identify command and control (C2) communication.